 UC-HSI Doctoral Diversity Initiative

-Launched in fall 2019, the UC-Hispanic Serving Institutions Doctoral Diversity Initiative (UC-HSI DDI) aims to enhance faculty diversity and pathways to the professoriate for underrepresented students from California Hispanic Serving Institutions (HSIs).
-The UC-HSI DDI program includes two components—
+The UC-Hispanic Serving Institutions Doctoral Diversity Initiative (UC-HSI DDI) aims to enhance faculty diversity and expand pathways to the professoriate for students from California Hispanic-Serving Institutions (HSIs).
+The UC-HSI DDI program includes two main components:

 About Hispanic Serving Institutions

-A Hispanic-Serving Institution (HSI) is defined as an institution of higher education that has an enrollment of undergraduate full-time equivalent students that is at least 25 percent Hispanic students.
-HSIs are eligible for certain grants from the U.S. Department of Education to assist with strengthening institutional programs, facilities, and services to expand the educational opportunities for Hispanic Americans and other underrepresented populations.
-Please review the federally-designated HSIs in California (pdf).
+A Hispanic-Serving Institution (HSI) is defined as an accredited, degree-granting, public or private nonprofit institution of higher education with an undergraduate full-time equivalent enrollment that is at least 25% Hispanic.
+HSIs are eligible for specific federal grants through the U.S. Department of Education to strengthen academic programs, facilities, and student services aimed at expanding educational opportunities.